University of Nevada – Las Vegas (UNLV) Online Family Nurse Practitioner Program

 Admission Requirements: MSN applicants must have earned a bachelor of science in nursing (BSN) degree from a nationally accredited program with a cumulative GPA of 3.0 or higher.
 All applicants must hold an unencumbered RN license in their state of residence where clinicals will be completed.
 Application materials include an application and fee, resume or CV, official transcripts, proof of RN licensure, a personal statement, and three letters of recommendation.
 At least 2,000 hours of RN work experience is required, preferably in the area of study.
 No GRE is required.

-State Restrictions: The University of Nevada, Las Vegas, accepts students from Nevada, California, Arizona, and Utah into the online MSN – FNP program.
+State Restrictions: The University of Nevada, Las Vegas, accepts students from Alaska, Montana, Nevada, North Carolina, Oklahoma, and Utah into the online MSN – FNP program.
 All other states are restricted.
-Students from California, Arizona, and Utah should verify admissions eligibility with the UNLV School of Nursing, and certification eligibility with their State Board of Nursing.
+Out-of-state students in the approved states should verify admissions eligibility with the UNLV School of Nursing, and certification eligibility with their State Board of Nursing.
 The university continues to pursue state authorization for its nursing programs, so interested students should check back with UNLV periodically to see if there are any updates for their state.

 MSN – FNP Curriculum: The UNLV family nurse practitioner program comprises 46 credits plus the required clinical practice hours.
 Core courses include Advanced Health Assessment; Advanced Pathophysiology and Genetics I-II; Nursing Theory and Research; Informatics and Quality Improvement; and Health and Public Policy for Advanced Practice of Nursing.